awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sso-instanceaccesscontrolattributeconfiguration.md

 # AWS::SSO::InstanceAccessControlAttributeConfiguration<a name="aws-resource-sso-instanceaccesscontrolattributeconfiguration"></a>

-Enables the attribute\-based access control \(ABAC\) feature for the specified AWS SSO instance\.
+Enables the attribute\-based access control \(ABAC\) feature for the specified IAM Identity Center instance\.
 You can also specify new attributes to add to your ABAC configuration during the enabling process\.
-For more information about ABAC, see [Attribute\-Based Access Control](https://docs.aws.amazon.com/singlesignon/latest/userguide/abac.html) in the *AWS SSO User Guide*\.
+For more information about ABAC, see [Attribute\-Based Access Control](https://docs.aws.amazon.com/singlesignon/latest/userguide/abac.html) in the *IAM Identity Center User Guide*\.

 **Note**
 The `InstanceAccessControlAttributeConfiguration` property has been deprecated but is still supported for backwards compatibility purposes\.
 We recommend that you use the `AccessControlAttributes` property instead\.